VernierST/godirect-examples/python/readme.md

 - Contact us at:  support@vernier.com
 - If you are familiar with github, you could search the issues or post a question at: https://github.com/VernierST/godirect-examples/issues
 - We have created a [FAQ for Python Troubleshooting](https://www.vernier.com/).
+- If you receive the error `ModuleNotFoundError: No module named 'gdx'`, remember to place a copy of the /gdx/ folder in the same directory as your file, or in the site-packages directory, or create code to add a system path to the location of the /gdx/ folder.

 ### Python
 - If you are new to Python, here are some generally helpful links for getting started with Python.